Get In Shape And Get Your Portfolio Growing With Nautilus

 On a P/E basis, Nautilus' P/E of 14.63x looks well below the average, although the average is skewed by companies with low or negative earnings.
 The EV/EBITDA also looks attractive at 8.7x compared to an average of 18.44x.

-In the top right section, the 1 year revenue growth and ROE (the blue dot) versus the comps (organge dot) are well above the median indicating the company is growing revenue at a faster and more profitable rate than the comps.
+In the top right section, the 1-year revenue growth and ROE (the blue dot) versus the comps (orange dot) are well above the median indicating the company is growing revenue at a faster and more profitable rate than the comps.

 Source: Bloomberg